khangchung15/minecraftmod/README.md

-## Minecraft Mod
+# Minecraft Mod
-This is a mod for Minecraft,
+This ReadMe outlines all the features and functionalities in this mod
 ### Meme Section